Table of Contents

 Sizing your heat pump pool heater should be done by a trained pool professional who knows how to perform a proper analysis for your specific swimming pool.
 Selecting the right size of a pool heat pump is based on the surface area of your swimming pool and the difference in average air temperatures of your pool water and the average outside air.

-Other factors that affect the heating load needed for outdoor pools include humidity levels, temperatures on cool nights, and exposure to wind.
-Swimming pools that are located outdoors with exposure to higher than average wind speeds, cool nights, and low humidity will need a larger heat pump to effectively and efficiently heat the pool water.
+Other factors that affect the heating load for outdoor pools include humidity levels, temperatures on cool nights, and wind exposure.
+Outdoor swimming pools exposed to higher-than-average wind speeds, cool nights, and low humidity will need a larger heat pump to heat the pool water effectively.

-Pool heat pumps are rated by horsepower (hp) and Btu output, with standard sizes in the range of 3.5 hp/75,000 Btu, 5 hp/100,000 Btu, and 6 hp/125,000 Btu.
+Pool heat pumps are rated by horsepower (hp) and Btu output, with standard sizes ranging from 3.5 hp/75,000 Btu to 6 hp/125,000 Btu.
 According to the Department of Energy, you can calculate the size of the heat pump needed for your pool by following these steps:

 - Decide on the pool water temperature desired